-SITE NAME: North west pillbox, Fort House, A193 (east side off), Hartley, Seaton Sluice
+SITE NAME: North west pillbox, Fort House, A193 (east side off), Hartley, Seaton Sluice, Seaton Valley

 DESIGNATION: Listed Building grade II

 CONDITION: Poor

 OCCUPANCY: N/A

-PRIORITY CATEGORY: D (D)
+PRIORITY CATEGORY: C (D)

 OWNER TYPE: Private

 Pillbox or defensible latrine, circa 1917.
 Rare survival as part of a World War I fort.
 Suffering from structural problems and lack of maintenance.
-A repair scheme has been drawn up with funding from Historic England, and discussions are underway about the next steps.
+A repair scheme has been drawn up with funding from Historic England but this project has subsequently stalled and a solution is yet to be finalised and implemented.